theWhiteFox/blog/about.md

 <img style="width: 1170px; height: auto;" src="http://thewhitefox.ninja/img/theWhiteFoxLogo04-GitHub.svg">

-blog.theWhiteFox :rocket:
+I am using GitHub to host this blog with a cname using [blacknight](https://www.blacknight.com/)

-I am using GitHub to host this blog with a cname from my [blacknight](https://www.blacknight.com/) account.
+[This blog code on GitHub for `blog.theWhiteFox.ninja`](https://github.com/theWhiteFox/blog)

-[This blog code on GitHub for `blog.theWhiteFox.ninja`](https://github.com/theWhiteFox/blog) I am using [jekll](https://jekyllrb.com/) for many good reasons some are it's static works real good with GitHub Pages easy to set up and get running locally.
+I am using [jekll](https://jekyllrb.com/) for many good reasons, some are: it's static, works real good with GitHub Pages easy to set up and get running locally.

 [blog.theWhiteFox.ninja](http://blog.theWhiteFox.ninja) is a static site hosted on [GitHub pages](http://pages.github.com/).